jinja2cpp/Jinja2Cpp/README.md

 - Partial support for both narrow- and wide-character strings both for templates and parameters.
 - Built-in reflection for C++ types.
 - Powerful full-featured Jinja2 expressions with filtering (via '|' operator) and 'if'-expressions.
-- Basic control statements (set, for, if).
+- Control statements (set, for, if).
 - Templates extention.
+- Macros
 - Rich error reporting.

 For instance, this simple code: